douglasdavis/TopLoop/README.md

 #### Old school

-To build with `./configure; make`, in the `DukeTop` directory simply run
+To build with `./configure; make`, in the `TopLoop` directory simply run

     $ ./configure
     $ make

-This will install the library to `DukeTop/lib`.
+This will install the library to `TopLoop/lib`.
 If your Boost installation is not handled by a package manager (i.e. it's not in `/usr/local` or `/usr`, you likely need to direct the configure script to the include and library directories for your Boost installation: